πŸͺŸ Desktop Web Apps

 • Search for an app in the store, or click Add Custom App.

-• Enter your app details
+• Enter your app details:

 • Name: Type a name into the first text field